veercd/test/docs/milestone-deliverables-guidelines.md

 Please submit all your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/veercd/test2).

-## Invoice ？？？

-Although a milestone needs to be reviewed and accepted, you can already submit your invoice through [this form](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform).

 ## Content

 The submission should contain the following information: